Information for parents and carers to support children and young people during the coronavirus pandemic

 - Allow your children to use apps such as FaceTime to connect with friends and family members who don’t live with them.
 For more tips on how to stay connected visit the NHS inform guidance.

 - For younger children, having a conversation may not be so easy, so suggest that they take part in an activity.
-Together APP is a free video chat app which also helps families read books together, play games and more.
+You could download the Together APP – a free video chat app which also helps families read books together, play games and more.

 - Set aside quality one-to-one time with each child to give them the chance to talk to you about any worries or concerns they may have.
 For some helpful tips visit Unicef’s guidance on Covid-19 parenting and getting 1 to 1 time.

 - If you are worried about your child’s health and wellbeing, contact your GP or NHS 24 on 111 outside surgery times.

 Taking notice of what is happening in the here and now can help children shift their focus away from worrying about the ‘what if’s’ in the future.
 Here are some ideas and resources that may help:

 - Colouring can be a great way to help your child relax, unwind and keep their mind occupied.
 Visit the Young Scot website to download a free printable ‘Mindfulness Colouring Book’.

 - Visit the Young Minds website for information on how to create a ‘self soothe box’ to help children feel more grounded and relaxed if they find themselves feeling worried or anxious.